Flying in the barest breeze

-It sank to just a meter (3 feet) off the ground during a slight lull, then moving back up.
-Zipping back and forth as the gust strength increased.
+It sank to just a meter (3 feet) off the ground during a slight lull, then moved back up, zipping back and forth as the gust strength increased.
 Then there was a nice high climb to perhaps a 50 degree angle, before some graceful hovering and sinking slowly back to the grass.